The Rubber plant, also known as Ficus elastica, is quite popular for its long and shiny leaves.

 9. Avoid Repotting And Pruning During Unfavorable Weather Conditions

-The last thing you want to do is repotting or transplanting the plant during not-so-favorable conditions!
+The last thing you want to do is repot or transplant the plant during not-so-favorable conditions!

 These methods do work in starting afresh for the plant.